slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     jmp edx                ; Transfer control to the secondary payload
 ```

-There's not much to exaplain in this source as I have commented in-detail on almost every line of code.
+There's not much to explain in this source as I have commented in-detail on almost every line of code.
 Note the optimizations in various parts of the code to minimize the number of instructions as far as possible.

 Also, one important point to note is that the default `PAGE_SIZE` of Linux/x86 is `4kB` or `4096 bytes` which becomes `0x1000` in hex.
 This would introduce null-characters in our egg-hunter shellcode if we use it which is not exactly desirable.